Skip to content

 Chicago is a key part of Start Early’s story and identity.
 Since our founding in 1982, we are proud to have supported each mayoral administration in their efforts to create an exemplary early childhood system here in our hometown.

-Mother embracing young childIn the fall of 2020, Chicago Mayor Lori Lightfoot launched Every Child Ready Chicago (ECRC), a multiyear, public-private partnership to align the various prenatal-to-five systems and supports serving Chicago’s children and families under a shared vision of success and build the early childhood systems infrastructure needed for thousands more children to enter kindergarten ready to learn.
+Mother embracing young childIn the fall of 2020, Chicago Mayor Lori Lightfoot launched Every Child Ready Chicago (ECRC), a multiyear, public-private partnership to align the various prenatal-to-age 5 systems and supports serving Chicago’s children and families under a shared vision of success and build the early childhood systems infrastructure needed for thousands more children to enter kindergarten ready to learn.

 Start Early’s Role

 Our approach to improving early learning systems centers on developing strong program, advocacy and research partnerships.
-As a first step, Start Early supported the Mayor’s Office in bringing together a diverse group of agencies, experts, and organizations for the launch of the Early Childhood Working Group.
+As a first step, Start Early supported the Mayor’s Office in bringing together a diverse group of agencies, experts and organizations for the launch of the Early Childhood Working Group.

 As the work transitions into the next phase, Start Early will continue to play a project facilitation role, working collaboratively to engage private partners and stakeholders and facilitating family and community engagement to center their voices in the work.
 We will also continue to contribute our policy, advocacy and systems perspective and share lessons from this important work with other cities and states across the country.